-You also want your employees to know you are acting in their best interest, giving them retirement plan options that fit their needs.
+You also want your employees to know you are acting in their best interest by giving them retirement plan options that fit their needs.

 The two biggest issues facing retirement benefit plan sponsors today are:

-How do we objectively evaluate our investment manager options?
-What criteria should we use?
+- How do we objectively evaluate our investment manager options?
+Which criteria should we use?

-What metrics should we be using to measure the effectiveness of our investment consultant?
+- Which metrics should we be using to determine the quality of our investment consultant?
 Are their fees competitive in the marketplace?

-How do we monitor the performance of our investment consultant ongoing?
+- How do we monitor the ongoing performance of our investment consultant?

-We provide unbiased guidance throughout the search and evaluation process, looking at key differentiators such as the stability of the firm, the strength of the proposed project team, and the investment policies to help you predict the risk and returns.
+We provide unbiased guidance throughout the search and evaluation process by looking at key differentiators such as the stability of the firm, the strength of the proposed project team, and the investment policies to help you predict the risk and returns.